-They are 1 to 1.3 metres in length and can weigh up to 9kg.
-Their main diet is of course fish which makes up approximately 80% of the food source but they will take birds, mammals and frogs if fish are in short supply.
-The gestation period is 9 weeks and they can breed at any time of the year although it is usually the Spring when this happens in preference.
-They have 2 or 3 cubs weighing no more than 40gms which are not born natural swimmers and very often they adults will force the young into the water for its first swimming lesson.
-The young will open their eyes within 5 weeks and the Otter, despite being a strong swimmer is unable to hold its breath underwater for a long period, usually no more than 30 seconds at a time.
-Otters are the only true semi aquatic members of the Weasel family.
+The average otter is 1–1.3 metres in length, and weighs up to 9kg.
+Their diet consists of roughly 80% fish, but they will prey upon birds, mammals and frogs if fish are in short supply.
+Their gestation period is 9 weeks and they can breed at any time of the year, although this usually occurs in spring.
+They have 2 or 3 cubs weighing no more than 40g; these are not born natural swimmers, and very often adults will force their young into the water for their first swimming lesson.
+Youngsters will open their eyes within 5 weeks.
+Despite being strong swimmers, otters are unable to hold their breath underwater for long periods and usually dive for no more than 30 seconds at a time.

-The Otter has an acute sense of smell, hearing and eyesight and its eyes are place at the top of the head to enable it to keep alert whilst the rest of the body is underwater.
-They communicate by using whistles, twittering noises and spitting sounds which can be heard at night time when it is quieter and still.
-They live in holes in a river bank called a holt and it will have 2 or maybe 3 entrances in case it floods, with at least one entrance being above the water level.
-The cubs will stay with the adults for over a year and still be dependant.
-They young will start to leave at around 14 to 15 months and breeding can take place from the age of about 17 to 20 months.
+Otters have an acute sense of smell, hearing and eyesight.
+Its eyes are placed at the top of the head, so it can remain alert whilst the rest of the body is underwater.
+They communicate via whistles, twittering noises and spitting sounds, which can be heard at night when it is quiet and still.
+They live in holes in river banks called holts; a holt will have a few different entrances to protect against flooding, with at least one entrance being above water level.
+Cubs will stay with and remain dependent upon their parents for over a year.
+They will start to leave at 14 to 15 months old, and begin breeding at between 17 and 20 months old.

-Unfortunately, even though they have made a distinct comeback to the wild and our rivers, they rarely live beyond 4 years of age and the oldest recorded Otter reached around 12 years of age but this is exceptional.
-The reports now state that Otters inhabit every county in the UK which can only be good news for the Otter but our river systems still require extensive habitat management to restore them to such a level that can sustain fish stocks & wildlife to ensure that the otters reduce predation of stillwater lakes and of course so that anglers are able to enjoy a very historic and popular pastime.
-Lets hope that persecution is completely eradicated and that they are left to live a healthy life!
+Unfortunately, even though the species has made a distinct comeback and is now found often in our rivers, wild otters rarely live beyond 4 years of age.
+The oldest recorded otter reached around 12 years of age, but this is exceptional.
+Reports now state that otters inhabit every county in the UK – great news for the otter! – but our river systems still require extensive habitat management to restore them to a healthy level that can sustain fish stocks and wildlife.
+This is essential to ensure that the otters reduce predation of stillwater lakes and, of course, so that anglers are able to enjoy their historic and popular pastime and live in harmony with the beautiful otter.

-Below is a selection of photographs of spraints, tracks and other Otter signs.
-The best signs are of course the tracks but the other signs that can be found are:
+Below is a selection of photographs of spraints, tracks and other otter signs.
+The best signs are of course tracks, but other signs are listed below.

-spraints: The droppings of an Otter which are 2 – 7cm long, will contain fish bones and scales, be tarry and black but these will turn grey when old and naturally, they will smell very strongly of fish.
+Spraints: In other words, otter droppings.
+These are 2 – 7cm long, will contain fish bones and scales, be tarry and black but turn grey when old, and naturally, will smell very strongly of fish!

-Anal Jelly: This is a clear like jelly and smells the same as the spraint.
-This can also be black and vary in colour.
+Anal jelly: This is a clear jelly-like substance that smells the same as spraint.
+This can also be black, but varies in colour.

 Under and near bridges

-On boulders or rocks either in river or near the river
+On boulders or rocks either in or near a river

 On old tree stumps or logs